asistex/Sublime-Text-Arduino-Package/README.md

 ***License MIT***

-Parts of this package are from Stino package.
+Parts of this package with minor changes are from Stino package.
 Copyright (C) 2012-2017 Sen <robot.will.me AT gmail.com>.

 Contributions to this package are welcome.